Advice

 Quick Facts About New Car Prices

-• For now, new car average transaction prices held steady year-over-year and are more than $9,000 higher than pre-pandemic times five years ago.
+• New car average transaction prices held steady in May but are up slightly from last year.
+Prices are more than $10,000 higher than five years ago.

-• Shoppers could find great deals on electric cars and overstocked new cars from brands like Jaguar, Lincoln, and Dodge.
-Some shoppers may see average car buying incentives of about $3,300.
+• Shoppers could find great deals on electric cars and overstocked new cars from brands like Jaguar, Audi, Land Rover, and Hyundai.
+Some shoppers may see average car-buying incentives of about $3,300.

-Overall, average transaction prices are $9,300 higher than in March 2020, just as the COVID-19 pandemic gripped the nation.
-At that time, the average transaction price for new vehicles was $38,162.
+Overall, average transaction prices are more than $10,400 higher than in May 2020, just as the COVID-19 pandemic gripped the nation.
+At that time, the average transaction price for new vehicles was about $38,400.

-Cox Automotive is the parent of Kelley Blue Book.
+Cox Automotive is the parent company of Kelley Blue Book.

-The volume-weighted average transaction calculation reflects all the car market realities, including high-volume vehicles like pricey pickup trucks influencing the number.
-For example, the report shows that full-sized pickups posted an average transaction price of about $63,600.
+The volume-weighted average transaction calculation reflects all the car market realities, including high-volume vehicles, like pricey pickup trucks, influencing the number.
+For example, the report shows that full-sized pickups posted an average transaction price of about $64,700.

 What Drives New Car Prices